chromaui/chromatic-docs/e2e-visual-tests.md

 ### `CHROMATIC_ARCHIVE_LOCATION`

 To override the [archive](#what-are-archives) location, set this environment variable, both when running your Playwright tests and when starting the Storybook (or publishing it on CI).

+## FAQs

+### Does this mean we should no longer write stories for our page components?

+No. Our recommendation is still to develop and test your components, including pages, in Storybook.
+There are benefits to doing so:

+- **Coverage** — It’s much easier to write a story for every possible input of a page.
+Certain states (in-between loading states, unusual API responses) are difficult or impossible to achieve in E2E but simple in Storybook.
+- **Reproductions** — if something goes wrong with a snapshot it’s much easier to pull up the story in Storybook and iterate towards fixing it.
+- **Component Driven Development** — Storybook also offers many attendant workflow benefits for development and collaboration because you can anchor work and conversations about a UI in a specific state (e.g. settings page for new project).

+E2E Visual Testing is well-suited to testing user flows, not just individual pages, which can be difficult to accomplish in Storybook.

+For pages in a legacy project that are otherwise difficult to isolate in Storybook, E2E Visual Tests helps you extend visual test coverage to those pages.

+### Doesn’t the Archive Storybook get us most of the benefits of developing with stories?

+It does, particularly the ease of sharing a reproduction.
+But because you have to run the full E2E test suite to generate the snapshots, it can be a long feedback loop while developing.